 - to receive and consider reports from the Security Council and other United Nations organs;

 - to consider and approve the United Nations budget and to apportion the contributions among members.

 The Charter established the Economic and Social Council as the principal organ to coordinate economic, social, and related work of the 14 UN specialized agencies, 10 functional commissions and five regional commissions.
 The Council also receives reports from 11 UN funds and programmes.

 The Council serves as the central forum for discussing international economic and social issues, and for formulating policy recommendations addressed to the Member States and the United Nations system.
 It is responsible for promoting higher standards of living, full employment, and economic and social progress; identifying solutions to international economic, social and health problems; facilitating international cultural and educational cooperation; and encouraging universal respect for human rights and fundamental freedoms.

 It has the power to make or initiate studies and reports on these issues.
 It also has the power to assist the preparations and organization of major international conferences in the economic and social and related fields and to facilitate a coordinated follow-up to these conferences.
 With its broad mandate, the Council’s purview extends to over 70 per cent of the human and financial resources of the entire UN system.

 In the Special Conference issues related to the main theme of the conference will be discussed.
 Further information regarding the theme can be found on the Theme page.

-A detailed explanation about the work of the Special Conference can be found here.
+A detailed explanation of the work of the Special Conference has been written by the IMUNA Foundation.